julianricha/POMFO/README.md

      - **Stocks, Bonds, Real Estate, Cash**

 3. **Data Fetching with YFinance**:
-   - The app uses the **yfinance** library to fetch historical stock market data for the selected asset classes (e.g., SPY for stocks, TLT for bonds, RSPR for real estate).
+   - The app uses the **yfinance** library to fetch historical stock market data for the selected asset classes
+   - Used ETFs as proxys for simplicity: SPY for stocks, TLT for bonds, RSPR for real estate.
    - The fetched data is used to calculate the **expected return** and **volatility** for each asset class.

 4. **Portfolio Metrics Calculation**: